core-wg/href/draft-ietf-core-href.md

 also participates in the process for the "Uniform Resource Identifier (URI) Schemes" registry as defined in {{upd}}.

-The values used in the "CRI Scheme Number" columns of "Uniform Resource Identifier (URI) Schemes" registry and "CRI Scheme Numbers for Certain Unregistered Scheme Names" registry MUST NOT overlap.
+The same CRI scheme number value MUST NOT be assigned both in the "CRI Scheme Number" column of the "Uniform Resource Identifier (URI) Schemes" registry and in the "CRI Scheme Number" column of the "CRI Scheme Numbers for Certain Unregistered Scheme Names" registry.

 ### Instructions for the Designated Expert {#de-instructions}